 How are Different Types of Refined Sugar Made?

-Sucrose is found in most fruits, including 7 percent in bananas and 5 percent in oranges (refer to Guilt-Free Sweeteners page for sugar content in 20+ fruits).
-However, refined sugar is made from sugar cane and sugar beet plants because they have much higher sucrose—12 to 15 percent and 16 to 18 percent, respectively.
+• Sucrose is found in most fruits, including 7 percent in bananas and 5 percent in oranges (refer to Guilt-Free Sweeteners page for sugar content in various fruits).
+However, sugar cane and sugar beet plants offer the best sources of sucrose because they have a much higher amount—12 to 15 percent and 16 to 18 percent, respectively.

-Cane sugar is processed in two different facilities, a Sugar Mill and a Sugar Refinery, as opposed to beet sugar, which is refined in a single facility—a Sugar Factory.
+• The United States sugar production is shared between sugar cane (42 percent) and sugar beets (58 percent).
+Cane sugar is processed in two different facilities, a Sugar Mill and a Sugar Refinery.
+Instead of beet sugar which is refined in a single facility—a Sugar Factory.
+The image below gives an overview of the sugar industry in the United States.

 Learn more about cane and beet sugar in a previous post: Cane vs. Beet Sugar: A Difference?